ttumiel/Awesome-Ethereum/readme.md

 Descriptions and implementations of Ethereum-related protocols.

 - [Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/) - Swarm is a distributed storage platform and content distribution service.
-- [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages) - a communication protocol for DApps to communicate with each other.
+- [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages) - A communication protocol for DApps to communicate with each other.
 - [Casper](https://github.com/ethereum/wiki/wiki/Casper-Proof-of-Stake-compendium) - Proof of Stake Implementation.
   - Casper CBC - Correct by Construction for full Proof-of-Stake.
     - [Code Repository](https://github.com/ethereum/cbc-casper) - A python implementation of a class of correct-by-construction consensus protocols.